BeDreamCoder/fabric/examples/first-network/README.md

 ```
 ./byfn.sh up -o etcdraft
 ```
-if you want to start solo, kafka or sbft consensus, please do the following
+If you want to start solo, kafka or sbft consensus, please do the following
 ```
 cd $GOPATH/src/github.com/hyperledger/fabric
 mkdir -p examples/bin